PyWPS/pywps-workshop/07-Docker.md

 # 6. Docker

+Docker is a

-Refer to the existing PyWPS Docker containers, where to find and use them.
+Refer to the existing PyWPS Docker containers, where to find and use them

 ## Exercises